 Remember that all houses are different though, and it is your responsibility to load your deck sensibly.
 If in doubt, please consult a structural engineer.

 Of course, you need to be sensible.
-If you overload your StoreFloor so much that it causes the ceiling below to bend slightly and crack, you can’t claim for this under your warranty.
-But if you use the product as designed, and something else goes wrong with your roof, then the builder will still need to fix anything they built wrongly in the first place.
+If you overload your StoreFloor so much that it causes the ceiling below to bend slightly and crack, you can’t claim for the damaged ceiling under your warranty.
+But if you use the product as designed, and something else goes wrong with your roof, loft or ceiling, then the builder will still need to fix anything they built wrongly in the first place.

 It’s worth remembering that tens of thousands of new-build home owners in the UK have had StoreFloor fitted, it’s a very common option in houses that often don’t have much storage space elsewhere.